-received by them.
-2 U.S.C.
-441a(a)(5); 11 CFR 110.3(a)(1); see also 2 U.S.C.
-441a(a)(1)-(2).
-Moreover, as indicated in section 114.8(g), a federation's ability to solicit the restricted class of the corporate members of a State trade association is dependent upon whether the federation's PAC and the PAC of the State association are considered to be one political committee under the Act.
-Where entities are not per se affiliated, under 11 CFR 100.5(g)(3) and 110.3(a)(2), Commission regulations provide for an examination of various factors in the context of an overall relationship to determine whether one organization is an affiliate of another and, hence, whether their respective SSFs are affiliated with each other.
+2 According to Commission regulations, committees established by a membership organization including trade or professional associations and/or related State and local entities of the organization are per se affiliated.
+As indicated below, MBAA does not appear to have a typical multi-tier federated structure or examination of various factors in the context of an overall relationship to determine 1 whether one organization is an affiliate of another and, hence, whether their respective 2 3 SSFs are affiliated with each other.
 11 CFR 100.5(g)(4)(i) and (ii)(A)-(J), and 110.3(a)(3)(i) and (ii)(A)-(J).

-The factors relevant to this inquiry are whether a sponsoring organization or committee: (B) has the authority or ability to direct or participate in the governance of another sponsoring organization or committee through provisions of constitutions, by-laws, contracts or other rules, or through formal or informal practices or procedures; (C) has the authority or ability to hire, appoint, demote or otherwise control the officers, or other decisionmaking employees or members of another sponsoring organization or committee; (D) has a common or overlapping membership with another organization or committee which indicates a formal or ongoing relationship between the organizations or committees; (E) has common or overlapping officers or employees with another sponsoring organization or committee which indicates a formal or ongoing relationship between the organizations or committees; (G) provides funds or goods in a significant amount or on an ongoing basis to another sponsoring organization or committee; (H) causes or arranges for funds in a significant amount or on an ongoing basis to be provided to another sponsoring organization or committee; (I) had an active or significant role in the formation of another sponsoring organization or committee; and (J) has a pattern of contributions or contributors similar to that of another sponsoring organization or committee which indicates a formal or ongoing relationship.
-11 CFR 100.5(g)(4)(ii) and 11 CFR 110.3(a)(3)(ii)(B), (C), (D), (E), (G), (H), (I), and (J).
-The list of ten circumstantial factors set out at 11 CFR 110.3(a)(3)(ii) is not an exclusive list, and other factors may be considered.
+4 5 The factors relevant to this inquiry are whether a sponsoring organization or committee: (B) has the authority or ability to direct or participate in the governance of 6 another sponsoring organization or committee through provisions of constitutions.
+7 by-laws, contracts or other rules, or through formal or informal practices or procedures: 8 (C) has the authority or ability to hire, appoint, demote or otherwise control the officers.
+9 10 or other decisionmaking employees or members of another sponsoring organization or committee; (D) has a common or overlapping membership with another organization or 11 committee which indicates a formal or ongoing relationship between the organizations or 12 committees; (E) has common or overlapping officers or employees with another 13 14 sponsoring organization or committee which indicates a formal or ongoing relationship between the organizations or committees; (G) provides funds or goods in a significant 15 amount or on an ongoing basis to another sponsoring organization or committee; (H) 16 causes or arranges for funds in a significant amount or on an ongoing basis to be provided 17 to another sponsoring organization or committee; (I) had an active or significant role in 18 the formation of another sponsoring organization or committee; and (J) has a pattern of 19 contributions or contributors similar to that of another sponsoring organization or 20 committee which indicates a formal or ongoing relationship.
+11 CFR 100.5(g)(4)(ii) and 21 22 11 CFR 110.3(a)(3)(ii)(B), (C), (E), (G), (H), (I), and (J).
+The list of ten circumstantial factors set out at 11 CFR 110.3(a)(3)(ii) is not an exclusive list, and other factors may be 23 considered.
 See Advisory Opinions 2001-18, 2000-28, and 1995-36.
+24 Factual Background 25 26 MBAA MBAA is an incorporated not-for-profit trade association representing the real 27 estate finance industry.
+MBAAPAC is MBAA's separate segregated fund ("SSF") and has been registered with the Commission since 1975.
+MBAA is recognized as an